 Q. Does ashwagandha increase height?

 A. No, your height is entirely related to genetics and growth hormone levels and other parameters.
-However, if you are below 18yrs, you may take it to improve health and grow a few more centimetres.

 Q. Do I take ashwagandha in the morning or at night?